Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Abstract

 \section{Abstract}

-Over-the-air (OTA) federated learning (FL) has been well recognized as a scalable paradigm that exploits the waveform superposition of the wireless multiple-access channel to aggregate model updates in a single use.
+Over-the-air (OTA) federated learning (FL) has been well recognized as a scalable paradigm that exploits the waveform superposition of the wireless multiple-access channel to aggregate model updates simultaneously.
 Existing OTA-FL designs largely enforce zero-bias model updates by either assuming \emph{homogeneous} wireless conditions (equal path loss across devices) or forcing zero bias updates to guarantee convergence.
-Under \emph{heterogeneous} wireless scenarios, however, such designs are constrained by the weakest device and inflate the update variance.
-Moreover, prior analyses of biased OTA-FL largely address convex objectives, while most modern AI models are highly non-convex.
-Motivated by these gaps, we study OTA-FL with stochastic gradient descent (SGD) for general smooth non-convex objectives under wireless heterogeneity.
-We develop novel OTA-FL SGD updates that allow a structured, time-invariant model bias while facilitating reduced variance updates.
-We derive a finite-time stationarity bound (expected time average squared gradient norm) that explicitly reveals a bias–variance trade-off.
-To optimize this trade-off, we pose a non-convex joint OTA power-control design and develop an efficient successive convex approximation (SCA) algorithm that requires only statistical CSI at the base station.
+Under \emph{heterogeneous} wireless scenarios, however, such unbiased designs are constrained by the worst-channel device and suffer from high variance in the updates.
+Moreover, prior analyses of biased OTA-FL largely focus on convex objectives, whereas most modern machine-learning models are highly non-convex.
+Motivated by these gaps, we study OTA-FL with stochastic gradient descent (SGD) for smooth non-convex objectives under wireless heterogeneity.
+We develop novel OTA-FL SGD updates that allow a structured, time-invariant model bias while facilitating reduced variance in the updates.
+We also derive a finite-time stationarity bound (expected time average squared gradient norm) that explicitly reveals a bias–variance trade-off.
+To optimize this trade-off, we pose a non-convex joint OTA power-control design and develop an efficient successive convex approximation (SCA) algorithm that requires only statistical CSI of the devices at the base station.
 Experiments on a non-convex image classification task validate the approach: the SCA-based design accelerates convergence via an optimized bias and improves generalization over prior OTA-FL baselines.